Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 Follow [these instructions](https://learn.microsoft.com/en-gb/purview/create-sensitivity-labels#create-and-configure-sensitivity-labels)
 to create the label.
-Select `Double Key Encryption` on the encryption configuration screen and make sure you do not activate co-authoring.
+Select `Use Double Key Encryption` on the encryption configuration screen and make sure you do not activate co-authoring.

+!!! important "Use the correct URL"
+      The URL must be set to a form similar to `https://dke.acme.com/ms_dke/dke_key` where

+      - `dke.acme.com` is the address of the Cosmian KMS server.
+A valid certificate must be installed on the server.
+      - `ms_dke` is the root of REST path for the DKE services.
+      - `dke_key` is the tag set for the RSA key pair to use for this label.

 ![Sensitivity Label](./sensitivity_label.png)

 Activating the label (scope) for meetings does not seem to work.